 The fried palm oil which remains after food processing is called waste cooking palm oil (WCPO).
-Waste cooking palm oils are generated from eateries, food industries and restaurants around the world [6,16,17] and their main use is in the production of animal feeds, manufacture of biolubricants, pharmaceuticals and cosmetics industries, and manufacture of soaps [18,19].
-Waste cooking palm oils are less expensive than fresh palm oils, they are renewable and non-toxic, and therefore, they are promising feedstocks for the production of biolubricants [6,20-23,16,7,15].
+Waste cooking palm oils are generated from eateries, food industries and restaurants around the world [6,16,17] and their main use is in the production of animal feed, biolubricants, pharmaceuticals and cosmetics, and soaps [18,19].
+Waste cooking palm oils are less expensive than fresh palm oils, they are renewable and non-toxic, and therefore, they are promising feedstocks for the production of biolubricants [6,7,15,16,20-23].

-Waste cooking palm oil essentially consists of triglycerides, unsaturated fatty acids, with glycerol 6,23,17,24], water, and other impurities.
-Water is responsible for degradation of oils and additives via hydrolysis, and ester-based lubricanting oils are susceptible to attack by water resulting in the production of acids and alcohol.
+Waste cooking palm oil essentially consists of triglycerides, unsaturated fatty acids, with glycerol [6,17,23,24], water, and other impurities.
+Water is responsible for degradation of oils and additives via hydrolysis, and ester-based lubricating oils are susceptible to attack by water resulting in the production of acids and alcohol.